sommai - Fotolia

 Marrying HR data with non-HR data among HR technology trends

 Another trend to watch in 2018 is the integration of HR data with non-HR enterprise data, Card said.
-HP, Workday and Oracle, to name three, are marrying the platform connections among HR, ERP and financial products, and the use of these products by companies this year will determine how those offerings are maturing, she said.
+SAP, Workday and Oracle, to name three, are marrying the platform connections among HR, ERP and financial products, and the use of these products by companies this year will determine how those offerings are maturing, she said.

 If this platform marriage succeeds, HR could benefit from real-time financial data that would inform decisions on salaries and staffing.
 The financial management end of the ERP technology hasn't yet lived up to its promise, Card said, "but we believe the wave is starting."